Albert Craig (rhymester): The rhymester

 He would follow Surrey and the Australian and South African touring sides around the country, and sometimes went to Kent and Sussex home games.

 Ronald Mason wrote of him: "He had no authority but popularity, no recommendation but gaiety, no talent but wit."

 In Chapter X of his novel Mr Justice Raffles (1909), E.W.
 Hornung wrote about a University Match at Lord's: And in the expectant hush before the appearance of the fielding side, I still recall the Yorkshire accent of the Surrey Poet, hawking his latest lyric on some "Great Stand by Mr. Webbe and Mr. Stoddart," and incidentally assuring the crowd that Cambridge was going to win because everyone said Oxford would.

-In a 1908 FA Cup match between Chelsea and Northampton Town, the crowd became angry at a refereeing decision and at the end of the game attempted to invade the pitch.
+According to Easterbrook, in a 1908 FA Cup match between Chelsea and Northampton Town, the crowd became angry at a refereeing decision and at the end of the game attempted to invade the pitch.
 However Craig confronted them and shouted: "Boys, do nothing tonight that you will regret tomorrow.
 I have been your captain for twenty-six years, so take my advice and go home."
 The crowd complied, and Chelsea sent him an official letter of thanks.
+However Chelsea only first played Northampton in 1965, and the match to which Easterbrook refers was in fact a league match played on 29th April 1908 against Notts County, which Chelsea lost by 2-1.